 - This Tour is not ideal for visitors who use wheelchairs as well as visitors with hearing disabilities.
 We are happy to organize private tours for wheelchair and hearing-disabled visitors.
 Please get in touch with us.

 - There is a lot of walking, so please wear comfortable shoes as the ground can be somewhat uneven at the Colosseum.

 - You will pass through airport-style security checks at the entrance of the Colosseum and the Vatican Museum, so please only carry a light backpack as many items are restricted (pointed umbrellas, large suitcases, and big backpacks, weapons, firearms, knives).

 - If the weather conditions deteriorate, the Colosseum officials may decide to close off the Dungeons and arena floor for visitor safety.
 In such an event, the group will enter via a different entrance and guided to visit other areas of the Colosseum.

-- If St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican gallery’s with your private guide.
+- If St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican galleries with your guide.

 - The Vatican Museums get rather busy during summer and after a bank holiday.

-- This Tour is not available on Wednesdays and Sundays or religious bank holidays.
+- This Tour is not available on Sundays or religious holidays.